stevegrubb/distro-elf-inspector/README.md

 **USES_IPV4_ONLY_FUNCS** - This looks to see if it uses functions known to be IPv4 only.
 This spots legacy networking applications.
 The functions looked for include: gethostbyname, gethostbyname2, getservbyname, gethostbyaddr, getservbyport, inet_addr, inet_aton, inet_nsap_add, inet_ntoa, inet_nsap_ntoa, inet_makeaddr, inet_netof, inet_network, inet_neta, inet_net_ntop, inet_net_pton, rcmd, rexec, and rresvport.
 The output is a count of how many it found.
 0 means it's clean.

-**PROG_LANGUAGE** - This tried to detect the language the program was written in by looking for functions uniq to a specific programming language.
+**PROG_LANGUAGE** - This tries to detect the language the program was written in by looking for functions uniq to a specific programming language.
 The langauges it current detects are: C, C++, OCaml, GHC, Fortran, go, and rust.

 **USES_SECCOMP** - This looks to see if it uses any seccomp functions.
 The values are no and yes.